-BUT Brisben Center offers more — it is a temporary platform with opportunities to regain your own housing, obtain a job, address your challenges, acquire new life skills and get a second chance.
-Please be aware that high demand means there is usually a wait to enter the Center.
+Brisben Center also offers a temporary platform with opportunities to regain housing, obtain a job, address challenges, acquire new life skills and get a second chance.

-Our doors are open to anyone without regard to age, gender, race, color, creed, sexual orientation or national origin.
+Our doors are open to anyone of any age, gender identity, race, creed, religious tradition or national origin.

-Are you or the person you are helping experiencing a housing crisis or homeless?
+Are you or the person you are helping experiencing a housing crisis or homelessness?

 YES, I AM experiencing a housing crisis or I'm HOMELESS.

 - Please contact the The Brisben Center at (540) 899-9853 to speak to a staff member.
-You will need to answer some simple questions from the staff member on duty.
+You can expect to answer some questions from the staff member on duty.